MatheusStopinski/MatheusStopinski/README.md

 - 💬 Ask me about: **Technology, front-end, mobile development and metaverse!
 I would be happy to talk about 😃

-- ⚡ Fun fact: **I've been meditating for 10 years, I practice martial arts, I'm writing a book.**
+- ⚡ Fun fact: **I've been meditating for 10 years, I practice martial arts and I'm writing a book.**
 <br>
 <img align="center center" src="https://i.imgur.com/Zi7HBrj.png" alt="">
 <br>